The Citadel of Port Louis, part I !!!

 The Bretagne region tourist office on Port Louis : https://www.brittanytourism.com/destinations/the-10-destinations/southern-brittany-morbihan-gulf/port-louis/

 There you go folks, ,another beautiful dandy citadel in glorious Port Louis.
 Remember, two museums in one fortification, unique but that is my belle France.
-Hope you enjoy the post as I visiting again this coastal harbor town of my beautiful Morbihan.
+Again, hope you enjoy the post on the citadel of Port Louis, part I !!! as I.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.